khiraiwa/psm-avi_movie_player/README.md

     file:///Application/contents/output.avi

 ## Usage
-The class of Avi_Movie_Player.Movie is important.
+The classes of Movie and MoviePlayer are important.

-Create this class object.
+Create the Movie class object.

     Movie movie = new Movie();

+Then, create the MoviePlayer class object with factory method.

+    MoviePlayer player = movie.CreatePlayer();

-Initialize Movie class with an argument of Sce.PlayStation.Core.Graphics.GraphicsContext.
+Initialize the MoviePlayer object with an argument of Sce.PlayStation.Core.Graphics.GraphicsContext.

-    movie.Init(graphicsContext);
+    player.Init(graphicsContext);

 Update this object.

-    movie.Update();
+    player.Update();

 Render  this object.

-    movie.Render();
+    player.Render();

 Term  this object.

-    movie.Term();
+    player.Term();

 Please see AppMain.cs.